customink/signalerjs/docs/configuration.md

 # Configuration

-The `Signalmanjs` function takes an optional configuration object as its second argument.
+The `Signalerjs` function takes an optional configuration object as its second argument.
 The configuration options both affect how cookies are stored in the browser.

 ## cookieDefaults